Does Object Binding Naturally Emerge in Large Pretrained Vision Transformers?: Appendix

-We train and evaluate quadratic probes on various ViTs including the complete DINOv2 family (small, base, large, giant) and CLIP-L14.
-All models utilize a patch size of 14×14 pixels.
-CLIP-L/14 processes 224×224 input images, resulting in 256 patches per image (16×16 grid).
+We train and evaluate quadratic probes on a range of Vision Transformers (ViTs), including the full DINOv2 family (Small, Base, Large, and Giant), as well as CLIP, MAE, and an ImageNet-supervised ViT-Large model.
+The evaluated backbones are listed in Table~\ref{tab:models}.

-Overall, we observe that DINOv2 models achieve consistent high classification accuracy at 88\%, and progress along layers, while CLIP model achieves a lower 84.8\% and displays no such growing trend.
-DINO models seem to have object binding better than CLIP, although it is possible that less fine-grained grid leads to worse \textit{IsSameObject}, since for each patch, the semantics are entangled.